Plans for after the death of Queen Elizabeth II, funeral arrangements, and timeline

-When is the Queen’s funeral?
-What time is state funeral for Elizabeth II, where is it, is it a bank holiday
+What time is Queen’s funeral?
+When is Elizabeth II’s state funeral, timings for the day, where is it held

-A period of national mourning has begun following the death of the Queen and will last until her funeral
+A period of national mourning continues following the death of the Queen and until her funeral

-QueenElizabeth II, the UK’s longest serving monarch, passed away at Balmoral on 8 September 2022.
+The state funeral for the UK’s longest serving monarch who passed away at Balmoral on 8 September 2022 will also be a bank holiday.

-The country has entered a period of national mourning which will last for around 12 days.

-Her state funeral will be held later this month and will be attended by members of the royal family, heads of state and world leaders, and important public figures - millions more will watch the televised event at home.
+Members of the royal family, heads of state and world leaders, and important public figures will attend the Queen’s funeral.

 Most Popular